ericguitard/guitard-mta-sts/README.md

 `X-Frame-Options: DENY`, HSTS, Permissions Policy, and the other zone-wide protections.
 Do not set the same response header in both rules.

 The policy endpoint does not require cross-origin browser access.
 MTA-STS clients fetch it directly over HTTPS.

+The `script-src` and `connect-src` allowances are limited to Cloudflare's automatically injected Web Analytics beacon.
+Automatic injection reports to the same hostname at `/cdn-cgi/rum`; inline scripts and event-handler attributes remain blocked.

 ## Licence Notice